 For more than 100 years, the Junior League of Syracuse has trained members to be valued community volunteers.
 Through volunteer service and financial support, the JLS and our members have been instrumental in the development and growth of more than 100 educational, cultural, human service, and philanthropic assets in our community from the Discovery Center (which is now known as The MOST), to the Volunteer Center and have responded to urgent social issues, including domestic violence and human trafficking awareness.

 The JLS operates using the Issue Based Community Impact model, in which our volunteer and training efforts focus on a single topic that is relevant in Syracuse and of interest to League members.

-The Community Collaborations Committee’s 2016-17 goals were to support at-risk families in at-risk situations.
-Our focus areas included:
+The Community Collaborations Committee’s goal for the next five years is to support at-risk families in at-risk situations.
+Our focus areas include: